 Free PDF Download

 And as I’ve done with my upper workout video, I’ve compiled all of this information into an easy to follow free PDF so that you guys can have it when you’re at the gym.
 It shows you the full workout, how to set up two lower body days per week, exercise tips with visuals, a progression scheme to use, and more.
-To get a copy of this, simply follow
+Simply follow the link below to get a copy of this sent to you.

 Feel free to let me know if you have any questions down below.
 And give me a follow on Instagram , Facebook , and Youtube where I’ll be posting informative content on a more regular basis.
 Cheers!